Providing clinical development through a systematic learning experience centered on child life competencies

 Although the selection process includes a video chat screening and a personal interview, a completed application does not guarantee an interview.
 Applicants are selected for a video chat screening based on their college major with core Child Life/Child Development course, GPA, exceptional references, letters of aspiration and experience working with children.
 Applicants will be selected for a personal interview, and one or two interns will be selected per semester.

-Personal interview will be held in April 2018 for those qualified and chosen applicants.
+Personal interview are preferred and exact date will be provided.
 Exact date to be decided.

 If you have further questions, please contact Heather Bailey, Child Life Clinical & Internship Coordinator.

 - To become familiar and invested in the Child Life profession and specifically to become acquainted with the Child Life Program at Johns Hopkins All Children's Hospital.

 - To assess and interact with patients and families using theories of human growth & development, family systems, and cultural background.

 - To gain experience in providing a therapeutic and safe environment for individuals and groups, ages 0-21 years, including weekly programming and special events.

 - To assist patients and families in coping with the stress of hospitalization, illness, death, and/or loss.

 - To build skills in providing patient teaching and therapeutic interventions, specific to populations served, including psychological preparation for potentially stressful events.

 - To grow in professional attitude, maturity, judgment and practice self-reflection in relation to professional and personal life experiences.

 - To learn and function as a member of and integrate Child Life Programming into the health care team.